psigcat/direct_print_from_view/README.md

 # Print directly from the view
 Plugin for QGIS to print composition directly from canvas (view).
-Choose a composition and print it o export it to PDF.
+Choose a composition and print it or export it to PDF.

 ## How to use it
  1. Center your view to where you want to print.